hmichinaka/hmichinaka/README.md

 - 🌱 I’m currently learning **SQL** and **Tableau** from online courses

-- 👨‍💻 I'm looking for a job as (Junior) Data Analyst based in Berlin
+- 👨‍💻 I'm looking for a job as a (Junior) Data Analyst based in Berlin

 - 💪 I have 8 years experience in international engineering related businesses.
 The detail is in LinkedIn as below.